Christoph Croisé & Oxana Shevchenko

 As if Paganini’s variations weren’t challenging enough on the violin, several attempts were made to arrange the variations for cello and piano (or orchestra).
 I have even seen recordings where this is played on a double bass.
 Among the arrangements for cello, the one by Pierre Fournier (1906 – 1986) must be the most popular one.
 It exploits and brings forward the specific strengths of the cello, such as its ability for highest flageolet and flautando.
 OK, one doesn’t get to enjoy the full sound of the bass register, as the piece is exclusively played on the A string.
 But even with this restriction, there’s more than enough to watch and hear in these entertaining transformations of Rossini’s melody.
 It’s a real hit to this day, maybe with some potential to turn into an ear-worm?

-So, we once more got to enjoy Christoph Croisé’s (and his cello’s) wonderful, singing tone!
+So, we once more got to enjoy Christoph Croisé, his cello and its wonderful, singing tone!
 The melody extends through the highest notes, “up in the eternal snow”, as cellists use to call it (well above the finger board, where the strings are white from the rosin).
 As if another proof was needed, Christoph showed that the tone of his instrument is not just strong in the lower range, but equally singing and projecting up to the very top end.
 For once, the piano limited itself to a supporting / accompaniment role, leaving the field to Christoph Croisé, for the closure of his successful debut in Lucerne

 It was almost the closure for the concert, as the persistent applause was honored with an encore: a repeat of Tsintsadze’s Sachidao served as the “last dance” — very much to the enjoyment of the audience.